• Skip to primary navigation

 Please scroll down to the recipe card below for exact measurements.

-• Chinese broccoli (aka Gai-Lan): regular or baby gai lan both work.
-Or substitute with bok choy, yu choy sum or broccolini.
+• Chinese Broccoli (aka Gai-Lan): or substitute with bok choy, yu choy sum or broccolini.

-• Large eggs: or substitute with sliced chicken thighs, beef, pork or extra-firm tofu.
+• Large Eggs: or substitute with sliced chicken, steak, pork shoulder or extra-firm tofu.

-• Mung Bean Sprouts (optional): authentic pad see ew does not usually contain this vegetable but I like adding it for the perfect balance in crunch and for more fiber.
+• Mung Bean Sprouts (optional): authentic pad see ew does not contain this but I like adding it for the perfect balance in crunch and for more fiber.

 • Garlic